venugopalreddy1322/Terraform/Ec2-Jenkinsvm-Terraform/README.md

 3. Security group which alows ports 22, 80 and 8080, we will change according to our requirements
 4. User data which installs Java 17 and Jenkins
 5. Attaching already created Key-pair with EC2 Instance
+6. Changed the root device default storage from 8gb to 16gb, default dive type will change according to the ami selected between gp2 or gp3 for free tier